Bikas0/Model-Context-Protocol/README.md

 <ol>
 <li>Download the Cursor IDE</li>

-<li>Right click the IDE file and go to propertise and activate Executable as Program<li>
+<li>Right click the IDE file and go to propertise and activate Executable as Program</li>

 <li>Open the Cursor IDE</li>